Listen to the ESDIT podcast or follow us on Twitter or YouTube!

 Research line(s): Nature, Life & Human Intervention

-Prof. Dr. Vincent Blok
+Prof. dr. Vincent Blok

-Prof. Dr. Vincent Blok
+Prof. dr. Vincent Blok

 Professor in Philosophy of Technology and Responsible Innovation